glesica/mtdata/README.md

 # Mt.
 Data

-A tool to help anyone build a mountain of public data.
+**Mt.
+Data** (pronounced "mount data", like "Mount Everest") is a tool to help people collect and store (mountains of) public data from a variety of sources.

-Includes a simple Python script that can be configured to extract data from various sources.
+Mt.
+Data includes a simple Python script that can be configured to extract data from various sources.
 This is run periodically through GitHub actions and the updated data are committed back to the repository.

   * [Documentation](https://mt-data.readthedocs.io/en/latest/)